 *Basil will never treat you wrong!
 In my opinion the number one most important herb- although I have a biased opinion because I love Italian cooking... so maybe my opinion doesn't mean diddly right here!

 There are many types of basil's and you may seem overwhelmed when you go to purchase your plants.
 The tried and true is Genovese for the truest Italian cooking.
 I once purchased a variety called Italian Pesto, it is comparable to Lettuce Leaf which is so named because of the very large leaves.
 Greek Dwarf is a tiny leafed perfectly mounded basil, used in many Italian dishes- the leaves make it a challenge.
-If you like to cook with fish and/or chicken then try lemon and lime varieties; if you are into Thai cooking get a Thai Basil- yes that is what is called-
+If you like to cook with fish and/or chicken then try lemon and lime varieties; if you are into Thai cooking get a Thai Basil- yes that is what is called- it is anise flavored; Cinnamon basil is also available.
+If you want both culinary and for bouquets arrangements try Purple Ruffles or Red Rubin, both stunning when in bloom and the leaves are very similar to a Sweet basil.

 *Parsley is my tied for second staple herb.
 I use this in many potato dishes, chicken soup and of course pasta sauces.